polyas-voting/core3-verifiable-doc/cai/second-device-spec.md

 ### The Receipt

-The signed acknowledgement included in the initial message (login response), along with the computed ballot fingerprint, can be transformed to the following format offered to the voter for download or given directly to the auditors (who can then make sure that the voter's ballot is included in the tally).
+The signed acknowledgement included in the initial message (login response), along with the computed ballot fingerprint, can be formatted and offered for download or given directly to the auditors (who can then make sure that the voter's ballot is included in the tally).

+**For compatibility with the tools for universal verification**, the receipt should be offered as a PDF document, containing `FINGERPRINT` and `SIGNATURE` blocks, as in the following example (these text blocks are to be extracted by the universal verifiability tools).

 ```
 Project ID: bfced618-34aa-4b78-ba5b-d21dc04a1a7e